-You can ask us to waive payment of your income protection premiums for a life insured at different times over the life of your policy as long as:
+You can ask us to waive payment of your premiums at different times over the life of your policy as long as:

-- you don't ask us more than once for a life insured in any 12 month period and - we haven't, over the life of your policy and under this premium waiver, already waived your premiums for the life insured for six months in total.
+- you don't ask us more than once in any 12 month period and - we haven't, over the life of your policy and under this premium waiver, already waived your premiums for six months in total.

-Once we have waived your premiums for a life insured for six months (whether for one or more claims) no more waivers apply under this premium waiver.
+Once we have waived your premiums for six months (whether for one or more claims) no more waivers apply under this premium waiver.